Robust Contracts with Exploration: Constant Technology

 where again we assume ties are broken in her favor.

-The principal's first-period problem is to choose a first-period contract $w_1$ to maximize her {overall payoff guarantee} $U\kh{w_1}$.
-In Section \ref{sec:period1}, we show the maximum exists and is achieved by a linear contract.
-That is, linear first-period contracts are optimal in terms of utilizing the exploration opportunity, making them even more robust.
+The principal's first-period problem is to choose a first-period contract $w_1$ to maximize her {overall payoff guarantee}.
+In Subsection \ref{sec:period1}, we show the maximum exists and is achieved by a linear contract.

-\section{Second Period Analysis}
+\subsection{Second Period Analysis}

 We begin our analysis with the second period of the dynamic relationship, where the principal has offered some first-period contract $w_1$ and observed agent $1$'s selected action $a_1$.
-We fully characterize the principal's {optimal second-period payoff guarantee}, $V_2^*\kh{w_1,a_1}$, and identify the contract that attains it in various cases.
+We fully characterize the principal's {optimal second-period payoff guarantee}, $\hat{V}_2^*\kh{w_1,a_1}$, and identify the contract that attains it in various cases.
 The analysis reveals four ways the principal may respond to the knowledge gained from observing $a_1$, and in particular shows that if $w_1$ is nonlinear, then the optimal second-period payoff guarantee may be achieved by a nonlinear $w_2$.

-The main result for the second period analysis is Lemma \ref{lem:second}, which shows that $V_2^*\kh{w_1,a_1}$ is achieved by offering the best among four contracts: (i) the first-period contract $w_1$ again, (ii) a modified $w_1$ with compensation for agent $2$, and (iii) \& (iv) two linear contracts that correspond to the optimal static contracts in \cite{Carroll15}.
-As long as the first-period contract $w_1$ is nonlinear, and the observed action $a_1$ is such that one of the first two contracts is optimal, then $V_2^*\kh{w_1,a_1}$ is achieved by nonlinear contracts.
+The main result for the second period analysis is Lemma \ref{lem:second}, which shows that $\hat{V}_2^*\kh{w_1,a_1}$ is achieved by offering the best among four contracts: (i) the first-period contract $w_1$ again, (ii) a modified $w_1$ with compensation for agent $2$, and (iii) \& (iv) two linear contracts that correspond to the optimal static contracts in \cite{Carroll15}.
+As long as the first-period contract $w_1$ is nonlinear, and the observed action $a_1$ is such that one of the first two contracts is optimal, then $\hat{V}_2^*\kh{w_1,a_1}$ is achieved by nonlinear contracts.

-To demonstrate the intuition behind Lemma \ref{lem:second}, in Subsection \ref{subsec:example} we use a concrete example to illustrate how an earlier opportunity to explore may change the principal's payoff guarantee later, thereby affecting the subsequent optimal contracts.
-Then in Subsection \ref{subsec:optsecond}, we formalize the observations from the example in order to obtain the main result.